 "The survival of humanity will depend on our ecological literacy, on our ability to understand the principles of ecology and live accordingly."
 Fritjof Capra, Physicist

-he magnitude and urgency of the sustainability challenge are unprecedented.
-Calculations of humanity's "ecological footprint"' show that we may already be using 30 percent more ecological capacity than nature can provide.
+The magnitude and urgency of the sustainability challenge are unprecedented.
+Calculations of humanity's "ecological footprint"1 show that we may already be using 30 percent more ecological capacity than nature can provide.
 Our appetite for resources has become so voracious that it is affecting the integrity of our planet's land, water, atmosphere, and biological diversity.
 Our impact on the biosphere has become so large that we are now directly responsible for its condition.

-Traditionally, we have managed ecosystems for the extraction of goods and services, such as fish, timber, livestock, crops, fiber, or hydropower, without fully realizing the tradeoffs involved or understanding the consequences for other people, places, or
+Traditionally, we have managed ecosystems for the extraction of goods and services, such as fish, timber, livestock, crops, fiber, or hydropower, without fully realizing the tradeoffs involved or understanding the consequences for other people, places, or forms of life.
+By perceiving and managing our world in a fragmented way--with material acquisition and financial gain as the central objectives--we have sacrificed the ecological services provided by biodiversity--including soil generation, flood control, pollination, waste detoxification, nutrient cycling, climate buffering, and the evolution of new forms of life.
+These natural processes are ultimately more valuable than all the material goods we create.